yanghengtang/tp/docs/UserGuide.md

 ### Adding a specialisation to a doctor : `add_tag_d`

-Allows you to add specialisation for a specified doctor in the system.
+Allows you to add a specialisation for a specified doctor in the system.

 **Format**: `add_tag_d INDEX t\SPECIALISATION`